simonrose121/phd/_posts/2016-12-19-sequencing-study.md

 ## Research Problem

-Do programming tools (such as Lightbot) have an effect on sequencing ability in young children?
+Do programming games (such as Lightbot) have an effect on sequencing ability in young children?

 ## Hypothesis
-- *Proposed outcomes of the research*
+*Proposed outcomes of the research*

 - Programming games will improve the sequential thinking ability of young children.
 - Programming games will provide a transfer of knowledge to sequencing ability in other problem-solving contexts.